 On Halloween night 1975, an attacker murdered Martha Moxley, a Connecticut teenager who lived next door to Kennedy relatives, the Skakels.
 In 2002, a jury convicted Michael Skakel of the crime.

-Last week, Skakel appeared before a parole board and asked for early release.
-But the day before that hearing, his attorney filed a slander lawsuit against popular litigator-turned-TV-criminal-pundit Nancy Grace.
+Last week, Skakel asked a parole board for early release.
+His attorney also took the opportunity to file a slander lawsuit against litigator-turned-TV-criminal-pundit Nancy Grace.